Explore your mortgage options

 What Is a Physician Mortgage Loan?

-A physician mortgage loan (also known as a “doctor loan”) is a type of mortgage that, in most cases, doesn’t require a down payment.
-As the name implies, these loans are meant for doctors who’ve either just graduated – and may not have proof of employment yet – and newer physicians.
+As the name implies, physician mortgage loans are meant for doctors who’ve either just graduated – and may not have proof of employment yet – and newer physicians.

 With high medical school debt and possibly no immediate income, newer doctors have a way to qualify for mortgages without having to put down thousands of dollars upfront.